 Hooks are non-negotiable.
 Install them at different heights to accommodate adults and children.
 You need at least one hook per family member, plus extras for guests.
 Wall-mounted coat racks or individual hooks work equally well.

 Closed cabinets handle items you want concealed.
 Store cleaning supplies, extra shoes, seasonal gear, or pet supplies behind cabinet doors.
-Upper cabinets maximize vertical space in smaller mudrooms.
+Upper cabinets maximise vertical space in smaller mudrooms.

-Baskets and bins organize smaller items like gloves, hats, dog leashes, and sunscreen.
+Baskets and bins organise smaller items like gloves, hats, dog leashes, and sunscreen.
 Label these containers if multiple family members share the space.

 Seating and Surfaces